codyfinegan/mc-server/README.md

 game_folder = "/path/to/game" # The path to the minecraft base folder that holds the world_name
 world = "world" # Name of the minecraft game folder boot_pause = 25 # How long to wait for the server to start before continuing.
-Increase this if needed.
+Increase this if needed. mod_script = "/path/to/mod_downloads.sh" # Full path to the script used to download mods.

 [server]
 # Options related to server access, check your server.properties file.